Full Build

 Style Tiles for NCBI

-Kanopi had already worked with Benetech to launch their Bookshare platform, so partnering with NCBI was a natural next step.
-Once the larger Bookshare platform was available, NCBI was able to take advantage of it to partner with publishers in Ireland and make their materials available on the platform.
+Since we had already worked with Benetech to launch their Bookshare platform, partnering with NCBI was a natural next step.
+Once the larger Bookshare platform was available, NCBI was able to partner with publishers in Ireland and make their materials more widely available.

 Search Functionality

-The search interface was customized to maximize the space dedicated to the book listings.
-In a logged-in experience, users are able to download the book straight from the list.
+A customized search interface maximizes the space dedicated to book listings.
+Logged-in users can also download a book straight from the list.

 Accessibility & UX

-We paid particular attention to the buttons on the site to ensure they’re easy to find visually and also easy to navigate to.
-On mobile, the left aligned buttons are centered for easier access with a thumb.
+We paid particular attention to the buttons on the site to ensure they’re easy to find — both visually and by navigating.
+On mobile devices, the left-aligned buttons are centered for easier thumbing access.

 Storytelling

-On our 3 landing pages, we took time to choose images that reflected the community it serves.
+On our three landing pages, we carefully chose images that reflect the communities NCBI serves.

 By working with Kanopi, NCBI was able to make their content available in accessible online formats through the Bookshare project.
 With features that include searchable text, synchronized text and audio, highlighting, and customizable font size and contrast, NCBI is empowering people with reading barriers with access to new opportunities for learning and literacy.